 by Neil H. MacBride

-Neil H. MacBride, U.S. Attorney for the Eastern District of Virginia
+Neil H. MacBride, Former U.S. Attorney for the Eastern District of Virginia

 Zacarias Moussaoui, an admitted member of al Qaeda, is serving a sentence of life imprisonment after being convicted of six conspiracy offenses pertaining to his role in the September 11 attacks.
 A native of France, Moussaoui trained in al Qaeda’s camps in Afghanistan and operated a guesthouse in Kandahar, Afghanistan, for jihadists before joining the September 11 plot.
 While Moussaoui was in Afghanistan, Usama bin Laden personally selected him to fly a plane into the White House as part of the attacks.

 Moussaoui entered the United States in February of 2001 to obtain flight training as part of his mission.
 He first obtained flight training on small planes in Oklahoma, but later sought jet training at the Pan Am Flight School in Eagan, Minnesota, even though he did not complete much of his training in Oklahoma.
 Moussaoui paid for the flight training at Pan Am Flight School with funds wired to him by Ramzi Bin al-Shibh, who served as the coordinator for the September 11 attacks.
 An attentive flight instructor at Pan Am Flight School became alarmed about Moussaoui when the instructor determined that Moussaoui lacked a foundational knowledge of flying, had paid for the training in cash and had no airline affiliation — all of which were highly unusual.
 The instructor notified the FBI, who quickly determined that Moussaoui had ties to other jihadists.